20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Idea: Incorporate repurposed items from old boats into your kitchen design.

-How to recreate: Use a ship's wheel as a pot rack, repurpose portholes as cabinet doors, or use boat cleats as unique towel hooks.
+How to recreate: A ship's wheel makes a great pot rack, old portholes work as cabinet doors, and boat cleats double as unusual towel hooks.

 19. Vintage Coastal Textiles